NET-A-PORTER/dynamo-mapper/README.md

 ## Concepts

 ### DynamoValue
 This library contains a representation of [DynamoDB's DataTypes](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html#DataModel.DataTypes).
-They all extend DynamoValue.
+They all extend `DynamoValue`.

+They are basically wrappers around Scala types that can be easily converted into Dynamo types.
+For instance, `DynamoString` wraps `String`, and `DynamoMap` wraps `Map`.

 ### DynamoWrites[T]